October 25, 2018

 By J.K.
 Rowling

-While all the books in the Harry Potter series are a nice addition to a reading list this time of the year (or anytime, for that matter), Harry Potter and the Chamber of Secrets fits particularly well.
+While all the books in the Harry Potter series are a nice addition to a reading list this time of the year, Harry Potter and the Chamber of Secrets fits particularly well.
 While Harry, Hermione, and Ron attempt to figure out who opened the Chamber of Secrets, Headless Nick hosts a party for other Hogwarts ghosts on Halloween.